MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Enter-PSSession.md

 PS> Enter-PSSession -HostName UserA@LinuxServer02:22 -KeyFilePath c:\<path>\userAKey_rsa
 ```

 This example shows how to start an interactive session using SSH.
-It uses the **Port** parameter to
+It uses the number after the `:` (22)
-specify the port to use and the **KeyFilePath** parameter to specify an RSA key used to authenticate
+to specify the **Port** to use and the **KeyFilePath** parameter to specify an RSA key used to authenticate
 the user on the remote computer.

 ## PARAMETERS